 - Other interoperability considerations

-On August 29-30, 2018, the ADL Initiative chaired the bi-annual Defense Advanced Distributed Learning Advising Committee meeting.
-This session marked the first joint meeting with Distance Education Coordination Committee.
+On August 28-29, 2019, the ADL Initiative chaired the bi-annual Defense Advanced Distributed Learning Advising Committee meeting.
+This session marked the second joint meeting with Distance Education Coordination Committee.